tobbad/slstk3401a-qp_game/README.md

 ```bash
 sudo ln -s /opt/gnu-arm-none-eabi/gcc-arm-none-eabi-8-2019-q3-update /opt/gnu-arm-none-eabi/current
 ```

+## Import the project into the Eclipse Workspace
+This should be done by right clicking on the "Project Explorere" (left pane in Eclipse) and then "Import".
+Chose "Existing Projects into Workspace" and then "Next".
+Browse to the root of the Project and then the project should be selected.
+There are two Build Configuration (Right click on the project in the Project explorere) which can be activated.
+Please chose the qk project which uses the preemptive Kernel.
+This can be accomplished by right click on the Project "Build Configuration"->"Set Active"->"qk".
+With this configuration the Makefile in the qk/gnu folder is called.
+If you'd like to compile the vanilla kernel based project choose the qv Build configuration.
+To successful compile the code you have to adapt the Makefile in the related project.

 ## On Linux with eclipse
-Import the project into the workspace and adapte the GNU_ARM path in the make file to match the location of your GNU ARM Toolchain.
+Import the project into the workspace. and adapte the `GNU_ARM` path in the make file to match the location of your GNU ARM Toolchain.
 Press CTRL-B to start the build.

 ## On Windows with eclipse
-Set XPACKS_REPO_FOLDER to match the location where you installed the xPacks with xpm.
-Modify the GNU_ARM variable in the Makefile to match the location of the Gnu tool chain.
-Import the project into the workspace and adapte the GNU_ARM path in the Makefiles to match the location of your GNU ARM Toolchain.
+Set `XPACKS_REPO_FOLDER` to match the location where you installed the xPacks with xpm.
+Modify the `GNU_ARM` variable in the Makefile to match the location of the Gnu tool chain.
+Import the project into the workspace and adapte the `GNU_ARM` path in the Makefiles to match the location of your GNU ARM Toolchain.
 Eg:

 ```bash
 GNU_ARM := ${XPACKS_REPO_FOLDER}/@gnu-mcu-eclipse/arm-none-eabi-gcc/8.2.1-1.7.1/.content/